José Mujica: Political positions

+After leaving the presidency, Mujica criticized the left-wing regimes of Daniel Ortega in Nicaragua and Nicolás Maduro in Venezuela for authoritarianism while opposing foreign intervention in the crisis in Venezuela.
+He also criticized former presidents Cristina Fernández de Kirchner in Argentina and Evo Morales in Bolivia for their political activity after leaving office, saying "How hard it is for them to let go of the cake!".
+He also described the election of Javier Milei as president of Argentina as "madness" and drew comparisons with Adolf Hitler's rise to power in 1930s Germany and the hyperinflation that preceded it.
+He also referred to Vladimir Putin as a "son of a bitch" and claimed that the Russian invasion of Ukraine could have been avoided.

 Personal life

-In 2005, Mujica married Lucía Topolansky, a fellow former Tupamaros member after many years living together.
-They have no children and live on a farm owned by Lucía in the outskirts of Montevideo, where they cultivate chrysanthemums for sale, having declined to live in the presidential palace or to use its staff.
-Also living at his farm is his three-legged dog, Manuela.
-Topolansky briefly served as acting president in November 2010 while her husband took part in a business delegation to Spain and Vice President Astori was on an official trip to Antarctica.
+In 2005, Mujica married Lucía Topolansky, a fellow former Tupamaros member, after many years of living together.
+They had no children and resided on a farm owned by Topolansky on the outskirts of Montevideo, where they cultivated chrysanthemums for sale.
+The couple owned several pets, formerly including a three-legged dog, Manuela.
+Topolansky briefly served as acting president in November 2010 while her husband took part in a business delegation in Spain and then-vice president Danilo Astori was on an official trip to Antarctica.
 Before then, she served in the Chamber of Deputies and the Senate.

-Mujica has drawn worldwide attention for his simple lifestyle.
-He has used a 1987 Volkswagen Beetle as a means of transportation.
-In 2010, the value of the car was $1,800 and represented the entirety of the mandatory annual personal wealth declaration filed by Mujica for that year.
-In November 2014, the Uruguayan newspaper Búsqueda reported that he had been offered 1 million dollars for the car; he said that if he did get 1 million dollars for the car, it would be donated to house the homeless through a program that he supports.
+Mujica drew worldwide attention for his simple lifestyle.
+He declined to live in the presidential palace or to use its staff during his presidency and used a 1987 Volkswagen Beetle and his 60-year-old bicycle as means of transportation.
+In 2010, the value of the car was US$1,800 and represented the entirety of the mandatory annual personal wealth declaration filed by Mujica for that year.
+In November 2014, the Uruguayan newspaper Búsqueda reported that he had been offered US$1,000,000 for the car; he said that if he did receive the US$1,000,000 for the car, it would be donated to house the homeless through a program that he supported.